 Kristen tries to stay as cool as possible (in all senses of the word) while living in the Philly burbs and parenting her daughters Quinlan, Margot and Bridget, and her son, Drew.

 Liz was recently included in Forbes’ list of 25 working moms to follow on Twitter along with idols of hers like Katie Couric and Senator Kirsten Gillibrand.
 She’s been named to lists of top online influencers by The Daily Beast, Nielsen, The New York Post, Babble, and Parents Magazine, and in 2011 she was awarded the prestigious AWNY Game-Changers Award from Advertising Women of New York.
-Liz can frequently be seen on programs like NBC’s TODAY Show, The Martha Stewart Show, HLN, and local New York media discussing parenting trends, gear, technology, social media and culture.
+Liz has frequently be seen on programs like NBC’s TODAY Show, The Martha Stewart Show, Meredith Vieira, HLN, and local New York media discussing parenting trends, gear, technology, social media and culture.
 Once she talked about her underwear.

 She is equally at home in the boutiques of Fifth Avenue, behind a fat red shopping cart at Target, and in the aisles of tech stores (especially the ones with the gaming demos!) but Liz can most often be spotted around her Brooklyn neighborhood grabbing a grilled cheese with her daughters, Thalia and Sage.

 Associate Editor Jeana Lee Tahnk is a self-proclaimed techno-geek and has been immersed in the technology industry for approximately 15 years, or since Mark Zuckerberg was in 7th grade.
-As a mom of three young kids, she often thinks about the impact that tech will have on their lives and has already started lecturing them about the dangers of texting while driving – regardless of whether the youngest even knows what texting is.
+As a mom of three young kids, she often thinks about the impact that tech will have on their lives and has already started lecturing them about the dangers of texting while driving – regardless of whether her youngest even knows what texting is.
 She is a high-tech PR consultant and freelance writer for sites like Mashable, The Huffington Post, Daily Candy Kids, and Cool Mom Picks (yay!).
 In her spare time, she loves being outside with her kids, eating out, and scouring Pinterest to find crafts that are actually doable.

 OTHER IMPORTANT PEOPLE

-Director of Ad Sales Lisa Barnes is the first to admit she loves her job more than any person should.
+Director of Ad Sales and Brand Partnerships Lisa Barnes is the first to admit she loves her job more than any person should.
 She’s seen advertising come a long way since her first job in radio pre-motherhood, and all things being equal, digital is more fun.
 Lisa lives north of San Francisco with her husband and three children–all of whom are nearly taller than she is.
 Aside from working with our fabulous sponsors (and they are!), Lisa stays in shape so she can keep up with her kids, never says no to a volunteer request, and loves cooking and entertaining, especially when someone else cleans up.

 Laurie Smithwick of Leap Design made our pretty logo.
 We love her.